Skip to Content

 • Present perfect: She has needed extra help with her studies.

-Need as a Main Verb (regular usage)
+Need as a Main Verb (most common)

 • Example: He needed to buy groceries before dinner.

-• Used in negatives and questions, mostly in British English.
+• Used mostly in negatives and questions.

 Common Mistakes with the Past Tense of Need